 Thanksgiving is about spending quality time with family and friends, but we all know that it’s really about the food.
-Most people look forward to gorging on the delectable spread, watching football, and taking the inevitable post-meal nap.
-Some people go into the Thanksgiving meal with zero dietary restrictions and disregard any health goals.
+Most people look forward to gorging on the delectable spread, watching football, and sinking into the inevitable post-meal hibernation.
+Some people go into the Thanksgiving meal with zero dietary restrictions and disregard any health goals, deeming it the ultimate cheat day of all cheat days.
 Others have the intention of being healthy and not overeating, but a primal hunger overcomes them and any health plans go out the window.
 We are here to tell you that Thanksgiving doesn’t have to be a day when you lose control.

 Food For Thought: The average American consumes about 3,000-5,000 calories during the Thanksgiving meal.
 That doesn’t even account for any other calories consumed throughout the day.

 Most people gain an average of one pound on Thanksgiving.
-This weight gain has a snowball effect throughout the rest of the holiday season, given that sweets, rich foods, and never-ending food advertisements are attacking you from all angles.
-The holidays should be enjoyed, but you don’t want to go off the rails and lose all self-control.
+This weight gain has a snowball effect through the rest of the holiday season, given that sweets, rich foods, and never-ending food advertisements are attacking you from all angles.
+The holidays should be enjoyed, but you don’t want to go off the rails and lose all self-control and self-respect.
+Have some decency, people!
 To help you stay a little healthier this Thanksgiving, follow the tips below.

 Eat Before You Eat:

 Make sure you eat breakfast to avoid binge eating at dinner.
-Start your day with a fruit and vegetable smoothie or a cup of old-fashioned oatmeal and sliced bananas.
+Start your day with a fruit and vegetable smoothie or a cup of old-fashioned oats, sliced bananas, blueberries, and grade A pure maple syrup.
 It is recommended to eat a salad about an hour before you sit down for the main meal.
-This can prevent overeating and you will have already consumed a wide variety of essential nutrients.
+This can prevent overeating and you will have already consumed a wide variety of essential nutrients like chlorophyll, iron, magnesium, vitamin K, potassium, and more.

 Hydrate Before You Eat: